-

 A 5" Zwilling Pro Rocking Santoku knife with a black handle, precision-forged blade, and ergonomic design.

-Pros: balance, comfortable, versatility
+Pros: balance, comfortable, weight

 -